Coronavirus Job Retention scheme extended until the end of 30 April 2021

-Coronavirus Job Retention Scheme extended: In a statement to the House of Commons this afternoon (5 November), UK Chancellor Rishi Sunak confirmed that he will extend the furlough scheme until the end of March 2021.
+Coronavirus Job Retention Scheme extended: In a statement to the House of Commons on 5 November, UK Chancellor Rishi Sunak confirmed that he will extend the furlough scheme until the end of March 2021.

-In a highly anticipated address during a Downing Street press conference over the weekend, Prime Minister Boris Johnson announced an initial extension of the furlough scheme as part of the government’s plan for the next phase of its response to the coronavirus outbreak.
+The Chancellor went further yesterday (17 December), and confirmed he would extend the furlough scheme for an additional month as part of the government’s plan for the next phase of its response to the coronavirus outbreak.

 Est. reading time: 2:00 minutes

-Following Prime Minister Boris Johnson’s recent announcement (31 October 2020) on further restrictions and UK Chancellor Rishi Sunak’s statement to UK Parliament this afternoon (5 November), the nationwide Coronavirus Job Retention Scheme will be extended until March 2021.
+Following Prime Minister Boris Johnson’s recent announcement (31 October 2020) on further restrictions and UK Chancellor Rishi Sunak’s statement to UK Parliament on 5 November, the nationwide Coronavirus Job Retention Scheme will be extended until March 2021.

-Under the initial extension announced over the weekend (31 October), the Government will continue to cover 80% of furloughed workers’ wages up to £2,500.
+Under the extension, the Government will continue to cover 80% of furloughed workers’ wages up to £2,500.
 However, the cost for employers of retaining workers will be reduced compared to the latest iteration of the scheme which ended on 31 October.

 The scheme is open for all employees full or part-time who were on the employer’s PAYE payroll and on a Real Time Information submission to HMRC on or before 30 October.
 Further details on this will be released shortly.